Karen Knudsen — Executive Director

 Andy Fischer — Project Manager

 Liz joined the CFC team in 2010 to support our fundraising and special event efforts.
 Liz comes to us from the Chicago area, where she had experience in fundraising, communications, and administration.
 She graduated in 2003 from St. Lawrence University with a B.A. in government.
 Liz is thoroughly enjoying all that living and recreating have to offer in Montana, and in her off time she enjoys hiking, music, animals, football and getting out to enjoy the local rivers and culture in Missoula.
-Contact Liz at 406-542-0539, ext.
-213, or .
+Contact Liz at (406) 550-5513 or email@example.com.

-Jed joined the Coalition in 2013 as part of our Restore team, which works in the field to develop and implement restoration solutions for impaired tributary streams throughout the Clark Fork.
+Jed joined the Coalition staff in 2013 and works to develop and implement restoration solutions for impaired tributary streams throughout the Clark Fork.
 Jed specializes in the development of flow and instream restoration projects in the Bitterroot Valley and the Middle Clark Fork.
 He is also responsible for the monitoring strategies that guide the way we manage project-area creeks and streams.
 Jed comes to the CFC with 19 years of experience in the field of river and ecological restoration, working in positions from field technician to company president.
 Most notably, he ran S&K Environmental from 2007-12 and was instrumental in growing the company.
 Jed is an avid fisherman, boater, hunter and backpacker, with a B.S. in natural resource management and forestry with a concentration in environmental management from California Polytechnic State University.
-Contact Jed at 406-542-0539, ext.
-209, or email him at email@example.com.
+Contact Jed at (406) 550-5509 or email him at email@example.com.